slowernews/wisdom-tldr/chapters/chapter_3_action.md

 You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*

 <!--
+> *'If you don't imagine, nothing ever happens at all.' -- John Green*

 there’s a will there’s a way.

 If you’re willing to get creative, there’s nothing that you can’t do, be, or achieve.
 But you must be willing to think outside of the box and cut yourself off from any possibility of failure.